benjaminheng/knowledge-base/content/polymer-clay.md

   item touches the surface it is baking on.
 - Cover the item with a tent of aluminum foil to keep the temperature consistent, since the oven will cycle the heating elements on an off.

+## Conditioning hard/crumbly clay

+Some clays can be very hard.
+When pulled, it might crumble rather than stretch.
+The hardness of clay could be due to age or having been stored in a hot environment.
+No amount of rolling or folding will condition this clay.
+To do so we need to add additional agents to it.

+Some options you could add:

+- Official products like Sculpey clay softener
+- Liquid clay
+- Mineral oil
+- Vaseline or petroleum jelly

+Personally I use mineral oil.
+It's often marketed as baby oil and can be found in pharmacies or supermarkets.
+Ideally you want one that's unscented, but either will work.
+If buying baby oil, make sure the ingredients list contains only mineral oil.
+For scented baby oil, the ingredients list may contain "fragrance" -- this is fine.

+Here's my method using mineral oil:

+- Break the clay into small pieces, the smaller the better.
+- Put the pieces in a ziploc bag.
+- Add a few drops of mineral oil.
+- Shake the bag to coat.
+- Massage from outside the bag to work the oil into the clay.
+This prevents your hands from getting coated with oil.
+- Use your hands to finish working the clay.
+By the point the clay would have absorbed the oil, so your hands wouldn't get as oily.

+A little mineral oil goes a long way.
+The amount of oil to add depends on the amount of clay you have and how hard it is.
+Start with 3-5 drops, and add more as needed.